The Houston Cougars have enjoyed recent success, often making their college basketball odds attractive.

 5. Rob Williams

 Viewed as the best point guard in Cougars history, Williams was the first player in program history to be named the NCAA Tournament Regional Most Outstanding Player.
-Williams was a three-time All-SWC First-Team honoree, and in the top 10 in program history for both points and assists.
+He was also a three-time All-SWC First-Team honoree.

 6. Michael Young